queueit/knownuserv3

 Request body trigger (advanced)

 The connector supports triggering on request body content.
 An example could be a POST call with specific item ID where you want end-users to queue up for.
-For this to work, you will need to contact Queue-it support or enable request body triggers in your integration settings in your GO Queue-it platform account.
+For this to work, you need to contact Queue-it support or enable request body triggers in your integration settings in your GO Queue-it platform account.
 Once enabled you will need to update your integration so request body is available for the connector.

 You need to create a new context provider similar to this one: